A Note on Sources and Methodology

 | 1990 | NEA Four: grants to mostly LGBTQ+ artists revoked.
 Congress adds “decency clause” to NEA funding.
 First federal defunding of queer art. | Direct federal targeting of LGBTQ+ artistic content.
 Supreme Court upholds NEA discretion in NEA v.
 Finley, 1998. |

 | 2003 | Lawrence v.
-Texas: US Supreme Court strikes down remaining state sodomy laws. | Decriminalization of same-sex intimacy across the United States — 462 years after England first criminalized it. |
+Texas: US Supreme Court strikes down remaining state sodomy laws. | Decriminalization of same-sex intimacy across the United States — 470 years after England first criminalized it. |

-| 2004 | Portugal: constitutional amendment enshrines ban on discrimination based on sexual orientation — one of only a handful of countries to embed this protection at the constitutional level. | Non-discrimination on grounds of sexual orientation acquires constitutional weight in Portugal — protection unavailable at the federal level in the United States. |
+| 2004 | Portugal: constitutional amendment enshrines ban on discrimination based on sexual orientation — one of only a handful of countries to embed this protection at the constitutional level.
+This is distinct from ordinary legislation and cannot be altered without constitutional amendment. | Non-discrimination on grounds of sexual orientation acquires constitutional weight in Portugal — protection unavailable at the federal level in the United States. |

 | 2005 | Spain becomes the third country in the world to legalize same-sex marriage (June 30).
 The law grants full marriage rights including adoption. | Spain reaches marriage equality ten years before the United States.
 The Iberian Peninsula begins building the most advanced LGBTQ+ legal frameworks in Europe. |

 | 2010 | Portugal: same-sex marriage legalized (June 5).
-Portugal becomes the eighth country in the world. | Portugal reaches marriage equality five years before the United States.
+Portugal becomes the eighth country in the world.
+Same-sex married couples granted all rights of opposite-sex couples. | Portugal reaches marriage equality five years before the United States.
 The Iberian Peninsula’s legal framework now substantially exceeds the Anglo-American baseline. |

-| 2018 | Portugal: Law 38/2018 — legal gender self-identification without psychiatric evaluation for adults and minors 16+ with parental consent.
-Cited by the UN Human Rights Council as a model of best practice. | Trans people in Portugal can change legal gender through a simple administrative declaration.
+| 2018 | Portugal: Law 38/2018 — legal gender self-identification without psychiatric evaluation for adults, and for minors of 16 and 17 with parental consent and a psychological opinion confirming a free decision.
+Cited across European LGBTQ+ legal monitoring as among the most advanced frameworks in the world. | Trans people in Portugal can change legal gender through a simple administrative declaration.
 No medical diagnosis required. |

 | 2025–2026 (US) | Trump executive order labels trans visibility “improper ideology.”
 NEA bars grants to organizations that “promote gender ideology.”
 Smithsonian ordered to erase trans people.
 Stonewall National Monument website removes trans women.
-HR 1329 amended to bar trans women from American Women’s History Museum — passes House Administration Committee March 19, 2026. | Federal defunding of LGBTQ+ arts organizations.
+HR 1329 amended to bar trans women from American Women’s History Museum — passes House Administration Committee March 19, 2026; amended bill rejected by the full House, 204–216, May 21, 2026. | Federal defunding of LGBTQ+ arts organizations.
 Institutional censorship of trans-inclusive exhibitions.
 Chilling effect documented across the sector.
 Artists self-censor.
 Some leave the country. |

 | 2026 (March 19–20, Portugal) | Portugal: PSD, Chega, and CDS-PP advance three bills to roll back Law 38/2018, 151 votes to 79.
-Bills pass first reading and move to the Committee on Rights, Freedoms and Guarantees for further debate.
+Bills pass first reading and move to the Committee on Constitutional Affairs, Rights, Freedoms and Guarantees for further debate.
 Not enacted law.
-Constitutional lawyers raise questions of compatibility with Portugal’s 2004 constitutional non-discrimination protections. | The 2018 self-ID provision is under legislative attack.
+Bills would reintroduce mandatory medical diagnoses for legal gender change.
+Constitutional lawyers raise questions of compatibility with Portugal’s 2004 constitutional non-discrimination protections.
+Left-wing parties and Iniciativa Liberal vote against.
+Over 200 protest outside parliament. | The 2018 self-ID provision is under legislative attack.
 Portugal’s constitutional floor — non-discrimination since 2004, marriage equality since 2010 — is not affected.
 The mechanism visible in the United States is now visible in Portugal.
 The logic is the same. |

 Sources: Equaldex (Portugal and Spain LGBTQ rights histories); Wikipedia, Homosexuality in Medieval Europe; Minneapolis Institute of Art / Medium, What Really Happened to the First Gay Art Star; Simeon Solomon Research Archive; The Art Story, Queer Art Movement; ACLU v.
 NEA, 2025; GCN; Portugal Post; ECPS; Erin Reed / Erin In The Morning, March 2026.